Who am I?Interests Projects Politics

 Humanistic Psychology is a field of psychology that views the human being as an entire integrated person and focuses on his or her innate drive towards growth and actualization.
 This stands in sharp contrast to the mainstream psychological and psychiatric model which focuses on symptoms and problems rather than helping a person reach his or her highest potential.
 A crucial alternative to the overmedicalized paradigm of modern mental health, I think humanistic psychology one of the most important fields to understand.

-Along with Carl Rogers, Abraham Maslow is probably the best known of the humanistic psychologists and perhaps his most lasting contributions to the field are his model of the hierarchy of needs and his concept of self-actualization.
+Along with Carl Rogers, Abraham Maslow is probably the best known of the humanistic psychologists and perhaps his most lasting contributions to the field are his model of the Hierarchy of Needs and his concept of self-actualization.

 hierarchy of needs